rust-lang/rfcs/text/0000-rust-crate-ownership.md

 ## Transitions and new crates

-Teams should feel free to create new crates in any of these categories; however "Intentional Artifact" crates should ideally be accompanied with an RFC.
-As we move towards having team charters, this will also involve a charter change.
+Teams should feel free to create new crates in any of these categories; however "Intentional Artifact" crates must be accompanied with an RFC.
+As we move towards having team charters, this can transition to being a charter change (which may require an RFC or use its own process).
 Teams should notify core@rust-lang.org when they've created such crates so that the core team may track these crates and ensure this policy is applied.

 From time to time a team's plan for a crate may change: experiments may conclude, crates may need to be deprecated, or the team may decide to release something for wider usage.